In 1848, the government authorized a line of army forts from the Rio Grande to the Red River, one of which would later become Fort Mason, Texas.

 The site was located on Post Oak Hill near Comanche and Centennial Creeks in present-day Mason County.
 The fort was established in July 1851 by Brevet Major Hamilton W. Merrill and two companies of the Second Dragoons.
-It was named for either Lieutenant George T. Mason, who was killed at Brownsville during the Mexican War, or for General Richard Barnes Mason, who died only a year before the fort was established.
-For the next decade, the post protected area settlers from Indian attacks and gradually drove the Kiowa, Lipan Apache, and Comanche farther away.
+It was named for either Lieutenant George T. Mason, who was killed at Brownsville during the Mexican-American War, or for General Richard Barnes Mason, who died only a year before the fort was established.
+The post protected area settlers from Indian attacks and gradually drove the Kiowa, Lipan Apache, and Comanche farther away for the next decade.
 During the Civil War, it passed into the hands of the Confederates.
 It was briefly operated as a prison camp in 1862 when the Confederate Army held more than 200 men — mostly civilians accused of being Union sympathizers.

 In 1975 a local group of citizens began reconstructing one of the officers’ quarters at the site.
-The building sits on its original foundations and the rock used was from the original building materials of the fort.
+The building sits on its original foundations, and the rock used was from the original building materials of the fort.
 It is about five blocks south of the Mason County courthouse in Mason, Texas.

-© Kathy Weiser-Alexander, updated February 2020.
+© Kathy Alexander/Legends of America, updated February 2022.

 Forts & Presidios Across America